obsidianplatform/Obsidian-Qt/README.md

 # Obsidian-Qt - The Official Obsidian ODN Wallet

-Binaries for Windows, Ubuntu and macOS are available on the Releases tab:
+Binaries for Windows, Ubuntu and MacOSX are available on the Releases tab:

 https://github.com/obsidianplatform/Obsidian-Qt/releases

-## Instruction Video
+## Instructional Video

 https://www.youtube.com/watch?v=beiwOTMChSQ
-(credits: @mhs)
+(credits: @mhs Obsidian community member)

 To build for Linux, see build.sh and src/buildquick.sh.
 For a build with static linking, look at new-build.sh.